 Debt Settlement Options

-You are advised to approach the creditors directly by putting up a written appeal.
+You may approach your creditors directly by putting up a written appeal.
 By submitting a written appeal, you can explain your financial situation and propose a repayment amount that you can afford.
 It is important to include relevant supporting documents such as income and CPF statements in the written appeal.

-Here are some pointers to guide you during self-administration:
+Here are some pointers to guide you in preparing a proposal for self-administration:

-- You should be able to articulate your financial situation.
+2. You need to be able to articulate and explain your financial situation.

 This approach may be suitable if you are able to raise a lump sum either through:

-- Taking a low-interest loan from non-financial institution such as a credit co-operative society.
+2. Taking a low-interest loan from non-bank institution such as a credit co-operative society or a company loan.

 Debt Consolidation Plan (DCP) is a debt refinancing program which offers an individual the option to consolidate all unsecured debts (such as credit card debts and some types of unsecured loans) across financial institutions with one participating financial institution.